twbraam/sphinx-markdown-builder/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
+1. Clone '...'
-2. Click on '....'
+2. Install packages '....'
-3. Scroll down to '....'
+3. Run '....'
 4. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Enviroment (please complete the following information):**
+**Environment (please complete the following information):**
  - OS: [e.g. iOS]
  - Version [e.g. 22]